MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMBaseline.md

 ```

 ## DESCRIPTION

-The **Import-CMBaseline** cmdlet imports Configuration Manager baselines from files.
+Use this cmdlet to import one or more configuration baselines from files.
-A baseline is a collection of configuration items that Configuration Manager uses to evaluate whether a computer complies with software requirements.
-After you import a baseline, you can deploy it to a collection so that devices in that collection download the configuration baseline and assess compliance with it.

-You can import a configuration baseline from a .cab file that conforms to the Service Modeling Language (SML) schema.
+You can import a configuration baseline from a cabinet (`.cab`) file that conforms to the Service Modeling Language (SML) schema.
-For example, you might import data previously exported from Configuration Manager or best practices included in a Monitoring Pack for Configuration Manager.
+For example, you might import data previously exported from Configuration Manager or included in a configuration pack from a vendor.

 When you import a baseline configuration, you have the option of creating a local copy.
-You can modify that baseline in the future.
+You can then modify that baseline copy.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).